Skip to Content

 • Lower handle time by resolving questions on the first response.

-• Faster onboarding since you update content, not bot scripts.
+• Faster onboarding since you update content, not scripts.

 How Inqry AI applies RAG

 Inqry AI builds a contextual index of your sources and uses hybrid search to find the right evidence quickly.
-That context is then injected into each answer, with safeguards to avoid hallucinations.
+We then rerank results to keep the answer tight and relevant.

 A quick checklist before you deploy

-• Identify the top 20 questions your team answers weekly.
+• Identify the top 20 support questions you answer each week.

 • Ensure those answers exist in a single source of truth.